 - 1. A member may appoint a proxy of his own choice.
-If such an appointment is made, delete the words 'the chairman of the meeting' and insert the name of the person appointed proxy in the space provided. - 2.
-If the appointor is a corporation, this form must be under its common seal or under the hand of some officer or attorney duly authorised in that behalf. - 3.
+If such an appointment is made, delete the words 'the chairman of the meeting' and insert the name of the person appointed proxy in the space provided.
+A proxy need not be a member.
+If the proxy is not a member of the company please provide their contact details on the proxy form so that they can receive details of how to join the meeting. - 2.
+If the appointor is a corporation, this form must be under the hand of some officer or attorney duly authorised in that behalf. - 3.
 If this form is returned without any indication as to how the person appointed proxy shall vote, he will exercise his discretion as to how he votes or whether he abstains from voting. - 4.
 To be valid at the Annual General Meeting referred to, this form must be completed, signed and dated.
-It should then be deposited with the Secretary of the company, Charles Taylor & Co Limited, The Minster Building, 21 Mincing Lane, London EC3R 7AG, or scanned and emailed to p&i.london@ctplc.com not less than 48 hours before the time fixed for holding the meeting or adjourned meeting - Completion and return of this form will not prevent you from attending and voting in person if you wish.
+It should then be deposited with the Secretary of the company, Charles Taylor & Co Limited, The Minster Building, 21 Mincing Lane, London EC3R 7AG, or scanned and emailed to p&i.london@charlestaylor.com not less than 48 hours before the time fixed for holding the meeting or adjourned meeting - 5.
+Completion and return of this form will not prevent you from attending and voting in person if you wish.
 Copies of the form can be downloaded from www.standard-club.com.